Sosuke-d-Mahi/Sosuke-d-Mahi/README.md

 ## 🧠 About Me

-I'm **Easir Iqbal Mahi**, a software developer who enjoys solving **non-trivial problems** and building systems that actually survive production.
+I’m **Easir Iqbal Mahi**, a software developer focused on building systems that actually work in the real world.

-- I don’t chase frameworks — I chase **outcomes**
-- I care about **performance, scalability, and maintainability**
+I care about:
-- I enjoy breaking things to understand how they really work
+- Clean architecture over shortcuts
+- Measurable performance over hype
+- Long-term maintainability over quick hacks

-Outside of coding:
+Outside work:
-- 🎮 Competitive & battleground-style gaming
+- 🎮 Battleground-style gaming
-- 🎧 Music as a creative reset
+- 🎧 Music for focus and creativity
-- ⚙️ Constantly experimenting with new tech stacks
+- ⚙️ Constantly experimenting with new technologies

 ---

-## 🧰 Core Tech Stack
+## 🧰 Tech Stack

 ### Languages
 <p>